ym2805/XIM-GSAPP-Fa20/src/projects/Final Project Documentation.md

 ### Design Space

 This section should be descriptive of your team's input ranges, the reasoning why you picked that range and explanation of what you left out.
-Write -- sentences to explain.

 ```
 For example,